Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.AvailabilityZone.md

 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.APIM.AvailabilityZone/
 ---

-# API management services should use Availability zones in supported regions
+# API management instances should use availability zones in supported regions

 ## SYNOPSIS

-API management services deployed with Premium SKU should use availability zones in supported regions for high availability.
+ API Management instances should use availability zones in supported regions for high availability.

 ## DESCRIPTION

-API management services using availability zones improve reliability and ensure availability during failure scenarios affecting a data center within a region.
+API Management instances using availability zones improve reliability and ensure availability during failure scenarios affecting a data center within a region.

-With zone redundancy, the gateway and the control plane of your API Management instance (Management API, developer portal, Git configuration) are replicated across data centers in physically separated zones, making it resilient to a zone failure.
+Enabling zone redundancy for an API Management instance in a primary region provides redundancy for all service components: gateway, management plane, and developer portal are replicated across data centers in physically separated zones, making it resilient to a zone failure.

+Enabling zone redundancy for an API Management instance in a additional region provides redundancy for *only* the gateway service component.

 ## RECOMMENDATION

-Consider using availability zones for API management services deployed with Premium SKU.
+Consider using availability zones for API Management instances.

 ## NOTES

 This rule applies when analyzing resources deployed to Azure using *pre-flight* and *in-flight* data.

-This rule fails when `"zones"` is `null`, `[]` or less than two zones when API management service is deployed with Premium SKU and there are supported availability zones for the given region.
+This rule fails when `"zones"` is `null`, `[]` or less than two zones when API Management instance is deployed with Premium SKU and there are supported availability zones for the given region.

 Configure `AZURE_APIM_ADDITIONAL_REGION_AVAILABILITY_ZONE_LIST` to set additional availability zones that need to be supported which are not in the existing [providers](https://github.com/Azure/PSRule.Rules.Azure/blob/main/data/providers/) for namespace `Microsoft.ApiManagement` and resource type `services`.